Table of Contents Show

 The Trek is no lightweight at 57 pounds.
 The extra cooking space it has over the Ranger also makes it a little bulkier to store.

 The Ranger is slightly heavier at 60 pounds.
 The size and shape of the grill make it easy to lift, but it’s a bulky grill nevertheless.

-The Davy Crockett comes with a standard pellet hopper guard, meat probe, side rack and utensil hanger, and adjustable chimney.
+The Trek comes with a standard pellet hopper guard, meat probe, side rack and utensil hanger, and adjustable chimney.
 However, you can add things like a tote bag, fabric cover, pizza oven attachment, upper rack, and thermal blanket.
 If you want to trick out your grill, Green Mountain Grills will help you do so.

 Green Mountain Grills vs Traeger: The Winner

 Both of these grills can cook up some fantastic, flavorful meals.
 However, there’s one we think edges ahead.